jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-24.md

-(b) The limitation on the recovery of generation component costs by a Distribution Utility shall apply only to the equivalent quality and quantity of electricity still available to the Distribution Utility from NPC.
+(b) The limitation on the recovery of generation component costs by a Distribution Utility shall apply only to the equivalent quality and quantity of electricity still available to the Distribution Utility from NAPOCOR.
 For purposes of the determination of equivalent quality and quantity of electricity, the ERC shall consider, among others, firm and non-firm capacities, standards specified in the Grid and Distribution Codes, and other similar criteria as may be determined by the ERC.